zhou-zoe-xiaoli/airbnb-cross-city-price-prediction/README.md

 - `Cross-City_Generalization_in_Airbnb_Price_Prediction.pdf`: final report.
 - `data/`: Airbnb listing datasets used for the five-city analysis.
-- `simple_model.ipynb`: Initial simple model used as a baseline and workflow check.
+- `models.ipynb`: Initial simple model used as a baseline and workflow check.
 - `model_final.ipynb`: Final modeling notebook with preprocessing, model training, evaluation, and cross-city comparison.
 - `eda.ipynb`: Exploratory data analysis notebook.
 - `eda_insights/`: Saved EDA insights, figures, or summary outputs used to support the report.